-Extents Berryville Road to Parev Terrace
+Extents Berryville Road to end of pavement at former bridge; Parev Terrace to gate at end of northern segment.

 Length 0.71 miles

-The bridge over Hookers Branch washed out in a flood in the early 2000s.
-The

-northern section that remains is 0.51 miles; the remaining southern segment is
+The remaining northern segment is 0.51 miles; the southern segment is 0.07 miles ( $\sim$ 392 feet).

-0.07 miles (~392 feet); the closed middle segment is 0.12 miles (~640 feet).

 Width 9-16 feet

-Surface Paved except for the closed part of the road just north of Hookers Branch, which is gravel
+Surface Paved

 Lanes No center line or edge markings

 Shoulders None